 Control Panel or Hub

-An essential part of a safety system is this.
-It sends radio waves to your security sensors, you, and the monitoring center.
-Most come with a built-in keypad or another way to manually arm and disarm the system.
-However, some don’t have them.
+An essential part of a safety system is sending radio waves to your security sensors, you, and the monitoring center.
+Most safety systems have a built-in keypad or another way to arm and disarm the system manually.
+However, some don’t.

 Key Fob and Keypad

 These are some more ways to arm or disarm the system, too.
 Most of the time, they build a keypad into the system’s hub.
 You can buy extra keypads, which can be helpful if you have more than one outside door.
-When you have an innovative wireless system, you can also use an app on your smartphone to set and manage your home alarm.
+With an innovative wireless system, you can also use an app on your smartphone to set and manage your home alarm.

 Cameras

-There are a lot of home security systems that don’t come with surveillance cameras.
-However, they are the most popular add-on, say security company reps we talked to.
-It is the most common type of doorbell camera: a video one.
+Many home security systems don’t come with surveillance cameras.
+However, security company reps we talked to say they are the most popular add-on.
+The most common type of doorbell camera is a video one.
 With your old doorbell wiring or Wi-Fi, these can connect to your home security system.
-When they detect movement at your front door, they’ll send you an alert.
+They’ll alert you when they detect movement at your front door.
 Some doorbell cameras can even tell when someone drops off a package, which is good.

 Cameras that can withstand the weather are also popular.
-It usually takes a lot of work to drill a hole through a wall to get these things to work.
+Drilling a hole through a wall usually takes a lot of work to get these things to work.
 They either plug into an outdoor outlet or route to an indoor outlet.
 Some outdoor cameras run on batteries, and some even have solar panels, so you don’t need to charge them.
 Indoor cameras are also found in many home security systems, but they’re not as popular as they used to be because of privacy concerns.

-Most security cameras can send alerts even if they’re not where they’re supposed to be.
+Most security cameras can send alerts even if they’re not where they should be.
 Some cameras can tell which people are there, and some even have facial recognition.
 Cameras can record video all the time or only when they sense movement to save space.
 Video is stored on a hard drive or in the cloud for a fee.

 High-decibel Sirens

-Even though wireless technology has a lot of clever ways to scare away burglars, there’s nothing better than an old-fashioned piercing alarm to alert you and your neighbors to possible danger.
+Even though wireless technology has many clever ways to scare away burglars, there’s nothing better than an old-fashioned piercing alarm to alert you and your neighbors to possible danger.
 All home security systems have a siren that goes off inside.
-They build most of them into the hub, and many have the option to add a siren outside.
-These make a noise somewhere between 80 and 115 decibels most of the time.
+Most are built into the hub; many can add a siren outside.
+These make a noise between 80 and 115 decibels most of the time.

 Motion Sensors